Deals of the day-Mergers and acquisitions

-July 3 The following bids, mergers, acquisitions and disposals were reported by 1030 GMT on Monday:
+July 3 (Reuters) - The following bids, mergers, acquisitions and disposals were reported by 1405 GMT on Monday:

 ** Australia's oldest newspaper publisher Fairfax Media Ltd said it had ceased discussions with two U.S private equity suitors, after neither lodged a binding offer for the company.